Hypo-Meeting

 The Hypo-Meeting is an annual athletics competition that takes place in the Mösle stadium in Götzis in Vorarlberg (Austria) held in the spring (late May, early June).
 In its history, a total of three world records have been set: 1980 and 1982 by Daley Thompson (8648 and 8730 points), and 2001 by Roman Šebrle (9026 points).

 Organised by the International Association of Athletics Federations (IAAF), it is one of the athletics meetings that make up the IAAF Combined Events Challenge.
 Male and female athletes compete in the decathlon or heptathlon, respectively, and points scored at the Hypo-Meeting count towards a yearly total for the parent competition.

 History

 In 1972, the Montfort community for athletics (Leichtathletikgemeinschaft Montfort) was founded in Götzis, Vorarlberg.
 A year later, the community offered to hold the Austrian Multi-Discipline Championship which they ultimately did in 1975, superseding the traditional multi-discipline event in Schielleiten.
-The first Hypo-Meeting began as a men's only contest in 1975 and a women's competition was added in 1981.

-The meeting has been sponsored by the Hypo Vorarlberg Bank AG for over 30 years now, hence its name.
+The meeting has been sponsored by the Hypo Vorarlberg Bank AG for over 40 years, hence its name.